Edinburgh: Old and New Towns

-The New Town was an 18th-century solution to the problem of an increasingly crowded city which had been confined to the ridge sloping down from the castle.
+The New Town was an 18th-century solution to the problem of an increasingly crowded city, which had been confined to the ridge sloping down from the castle.
 In 1766 a competition to design a "New Town" was won by James Craig, a 27-year-old architect.
 The plan was a rigid, ordered grid, which fitted in well with Enlightenment ideas of rationality.
 The principal street was to be George Street, running along the natural ridge to the north of what became known as the "Old Town".
 To either side of it are two other main streets: Princes Street and Queen Street.
 Princes Street has become Edinburgh's main shopping street and now has few of its Georgian buildings in their original state.
 The three main streets are connected by a series of streets running perpendicular to them.
 The east and west ends of George Street are terminated by St Andrew Square and Charlotte Square respectively.
 The latter, designed by Robert Adam, influenced the architectural style of the New Town into the early 19th century.
 Bute House, the official residence of the First Minister of Scotland, is on the north side of Charlotte Square.

 The hollow between the Old and New Towns was formerly the Nor Loch, which was created for the town's defence but came to be used by the inhabitants for dumping their sewage.
 It was drained by the 1820s as part of the city's northward expansion.
 Craig's original plan included an ornamental canal on the site of the loch, but this idea was abandoned.
 Soil excavated while laying the foundations of buildings in the New Town was dumped on the site of the loch to create the slope connecting the Old and New Towns known as The Mound.

-In the middle of the 19th century the National Gallery of Scotland and Royal Scottish Academy Building were built on The Mound, and tunnels for the railway line between Haymarket and Waverley stations were driven through it.
+In the middle of the 19th century the National Gallery of Scotland and the Royal Scottish Academy Building were built on The Mound, and tunnels for the railway line between Haymarket and Waverley stations were driven through it.

+Southside

 The Southside is a residential part of the city, which includes the districts of St Leonards, Marchmont, Morningside, Newington, Sciennes, the Grange and Blackford.
 The Southside is broadly analogous to the area covered formerly by the Burgh Muir, and was developed as a residential area after the opening of the South Bridge in the 1780s.
 The Southside is particularly popular with families (many state and private schools are here), young professionals and students (the central University of Edinburgh campus is based around George Square just north of Marchmont and the Meadows), and Napier University (with major campuses around Merchiston and Morningside).
-The area is also well provided with hotel and "bed and breakfast" accommodation for visiting festival-goers.
+The area is also well provided with hotels and "bed and breakfast" accommodation for visiting festival-goers.
 These districts often feature in works of fiction.
 For example, Church Hill in Morningside, was the home of Muriel Spark's Miss Jean Brodie, and Ian Rankin's Inspector Rebus lives in Marchmont and works in St Leonards.